Vuizur/russian-text-stresser-extension/README.md

 Have fun!

 ### TODO:
-Create a font blacklist and automatically replace fonts that don't properly support combining diacritics
+* Create a font blacklist and automatically replace fonts that don't properly support combining diacritics
+* Try to add to chrome web store if possible